Chairperson: Joseph P. Daniels, Ph.D.

 ECON 4044.
 International Currency Markets.
 3 cr. hrs.

 An analysis and description of institutional differences among national economies.
 A theoretical framework for analyzing the effects of alternative systems on social and economic behavior is developed.
-Theoretical models are applied to specific cases, with special emphasis on issues of growth and development in advanced variants of capitalist, post-communist and less developed economies.
-Prereq: ECON 2003 and ECON 2004.
+Theoretical models are applied to specific cases, with special emphasis on issues of growth and development in advanced variants of capitalist, post-communist and less-developed economies.
+Prereq: ECON 1103 and ECON 1104.

 ECON 4046.
 International Trade.
 3 cr. hrs.